 With a new year kicking off, your business is in for a payroll tax hike with Canada Pension Plan (CPP) and Quebec Pension Plan (QPP) increases that started on January 1st, 2019.

 As a small business owner, every dollar counts for you—and every dollar taken away hurts, especially if you’re not turning a profit.
 That’s why payroll taxes like Employment Insurance and the CPP/QPP affect you so much: you owe premiums on every dollar you pay your employees, regardless of whether your business is thriving.

-Starting in 2019, the government is going to increase CPP premiums over six years to cover higher CPP payouts.
+In January 2019, the government began increasing CPP/QPP premiums over five years to cover higher CPP/QPP payouts.
 Premiums will be applied to more income than they currently are, adding even more to your tax burden.

 How the rate increases will happen

 Premiums you pay

 |4.95% of employee's earnings (5.40% in Quebec)||5.25% of employee's earnings (5.70% in Quebec)||5.95% of employee's earnings* (6.40% in Quebec)|

 |Earnings limit (no premiums paid on income above this amount)||$55,900||$58,700||$82,700 (estimated)|

 |Annual payout to CPP recipients||25% of what they were making pre-retirement||25% of what they were making pre-retirement||33% of what their were making pre-retirement|